 - Making recommendations that improve the quality of life for all.

-Co-chaired by Luis Gutierrez of Latinos Progresando and Maria Velazquez of Telpochcalli Community Education Project, the Latino Policy Forum's Immigration Acuerdo consists of the following member organizations:
+The Immigration Acuerdo is co-chaired by Luis Gutierrez of Latinos Progresando and Maria Velazquez of Telpochcalli Community Education Project.

 Alianza Americas (formerly NALACC)

-For additional information on the Acuerdo on Immigration issues, contact Rocio Velazquez Kato.
+For additional information on the Acuerdo on Immigration issues, contact José Marco-Paredes.